 1-2 c. veggies 1/4 c. ham or bacon

 salt and pepper pastry for double-crust pie

 In a mixing bowl, beat 4 eggs.
 Add cheese and stir well.
 Fold in vegetables.
-(Crunchy items like broccoli, cauliflower or carrots should be precooked.
-Tomatoes, onions, or spinach can be added raw.)
+(Crunchy items like broccoli, cauliflower or carrots should be precooked or cut very small.
+Tomato, onion, or spinach can be added raw.)
 Add meat.
 (Ham should be precooked and cubed; bacon should be precooked and crumbled.)
 Lightly season with salt and pepper.

 Line a 9-inch pe pan with bottom crust.
 Add filling.
 Place top crust over the filling.
 Fold the edges under, seal and flute the edges.
 Cut slits in the top for ventilation.

 Cover the edges loosely with foil.
 Bake at 375º for 10 minutes.
 Remove the foil and continue baking for approximately 25 minutes.
 The crust should be a light golden brown.
 Let sit 5 minutes, then slice into 8 wedges.